polyaxon/polyaxon/docs/templates/experimentation/concepts.md

 ### Distributed Experiments

-A `Distrubted Experiment` is the execution of your model in distributed fashion and depends on the framework you are using.
+A `Distributed Experiment` is the execution of a model or a computation graph across a cluster.

 !!! info "More details"
     Please refer to the [distributed experiments](distributed_experiments) for more details.